 - Website: http://elephantgrounds.com

-Serving Asian burgers – also known as baos – that are as playfully created as its neon signage and American diner interiors, Little Bao serves the likes of towering Szechuan fried chicken bao and lamb tartare with tofu chips.
-Save room for dessert – it’s everyone’s favourite part of the meal here and incorporates ice cream sandwiched between two fried baos, sweetened with condensed milk.
+Serving bao filled with stacks of Szechuan fried chicken, or lamb tartare with tofu chips, Little Bao’s culinary creations are as playful as their neon signage and American diner interiors.
+Save room for dessert – it’s a favoured part of the meal here, and incorporates ice cream sandwiched between two fried baos, sweetened with condensed milk.

 - Address: 66 Staunton St, Central